-If results for one or more associated and not overlapping subgroup(s) are created in addition to results for the whole population then the results for the remaining subgroup always have to be stated as well (see criterion 2.6).
-Subgroups that are not of interest for the analysis can be summarised for this purpose.
+If results for one or more associated and not overlapping subgroup(s) are created in addition to results for the whole population then the results for the remaining (possibly summarised) subgroup(s) always have to be stated as well.
+Missing values should preferably be stated separately to avoid difference problems in the following analyses (see criterion 2.6).